Authorities: 2 arrested in California shooting that killed 6

 The six victims, including a teen mother and her baby, were gunned down on Jan.
 16 in rural Goshen, a community of 3,000 in the San Joaquin Valley.

-Both suspects had been under around-the-clock surveillance since Jan.
-23, Boudreaux said.
+Authorities said both suspects had been under around-the-clock surveillance since Jan.
+23 in a massive investigation that culminated in Friday’s arrests and involved sheriff’s detectives, prosecutors, the federal Bureau of Alcohol, Tobacco, Firearms and Explosives and other law enforcement agencies.

-The sheriff said the arrests stemmed from “Operation Nightmare” in which search warrants were served at locations in Goshen and Visalia, and about eight inmate cells associated with a prison gang were searched in five state prisons.
+Search warrants were served at locations in Goshen and Visalia, and about eight inmate cells associated with the Nuestra Familia prison gang were searched in five state prisons, Boudreaux said.

-The multi-agency operation included the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
+He said sheriff’s authorities waited until they had DNA evidence to make the arrests to bolster the case.
+No further details of the evidence were provided.

+Both suspects had prior run-ins with the law.
+Uriarte was convicted in 2015 of assault with a firearm in association with a street gang, and Beard had juvenile convictions, prosecutors said in the court filing.

 The victims were identified as: Rosa Parraz, 72; Eladio Parraz, Jr., 52; Jennifer Analla, 49; Marcos Parraz, 19; Alissa Parraz, 16; and Nycholas Parraz, 10 months.

 A surveillance video released by authorities Friday showed a teenage girl running outside and placing a baby on the other side of a fence, then jumping over it herself.
-Authorities said Beard shot and killed the teen and baby.
-They were both found dead in the street, shot in the back of the head, authorities said.
+Authorities said Beard shot and killed the teen and baby, who were both found dead in the street, shot in the back of the head.

 Among the adult victims was a woman who was found kneeling and shot in the head, authorities said.